 Informal discussions are welcomed before a formal request is made to the Director.

-For further information or if you have any queries pleas contact the Registrars department via the contact form below.
+For further information or if you have any queries pleas contact the Registrars department via the contact us section on this page.